The 21st Century Power Partnership aims to accelerate the global transformation of power systems.

 A forthcoming detailed work plan will provide further details of the governance structure.

-The National Renewable Energy Laboratory (NREL) is the inaugural operating agent for the Power Partnership.
-NREL implements Partnership activities based on guidance from the Clean Energy Ministerial (CEM), the United Nations, and our partners and stakeholders.
+As the operating agent, the National Renewable Energy Laboratory (NREL) and its institutional affiliate, the Joint Institute for Strategic Energy Analysis (JISEA), lead the Power Partnership and serve as the liaison to the CEM Secretariat.
+NREL implements Partnership activities based on guidance from the Clean Energy Ministerial, the United Nations, and our partners and stakeholders.
 The operating agent is responsible for executing the program of work, ensuring stakeholder coordination, marketing and communications functions, analysis, and all other products and services that the Power Partnership provides.
 Contact the operating agent.